zaneduffield/pasfmt/README.md

 Some aspects of formatting style can be controlled from a configuration file.

+The full list of available options is [here](./docs/CONFIGURATION.md), and can also be printed from the command line by running `pasfmt -C help`.

 To customise the configuration, create a file called `pasfmt.toml` in the root directory of the project you are formatting.
 Make sure that `pasfmt` is being run from that directory, or a child directory.